vvdleun/audiostreamerscrobbler/README.md

 ## Warning: ALPHA version

 This program is not ready for prime time yet, it's under heavy development.
-At this time it can only monitor 1 chosen BlueSound device and the program crashes when a scrobbler service does not accept the HTTP request for whatever reason.
+At this time it can only monitor 1 chosen BlueSound device and the program does not handle all scrobbler service errors well (it should no longer crash when errors occur, though and handle many error situations correctly).

 Note that the program uses the undocumented LSDP protocol to detect BlueSound players that are powered on.
 I could only test it with my BlueSound player, which is the built-in streamer (internal BlueOS 2 MDC upgrade card) in my - lovely! - NAD C368 amplifier.
 Therefore I don't know yet whether it will work on other players, like BlueSound's more popular wi-fi speakers, or their Node range of products.